Zinzolin: Origin

 In 1650 Paul Scarron speaks of it as a color long gone out of fashion, which probably explains the uncertainties as to its meaning.

 The word, from the jargon surrounding tapestry, was used in burlesques in the seventeenth century and in the eighteenth century, with a 1769 pamphlet, still known and criticised by Diderot.
 Antoine de Rivarol used the word for satirical purposes.

 Max Jacob was able to use zinzolin many times in his novel The Bouchaballe land (1923), without giving any indication of the color or fabric in question, while providing a supremely fanciful etymology.

 Color

 Red-purple

-Gingeolin, a reddish color, was used in 1635 Zinzolinin 1599 was unambiguously described in ’Harmonie universelle by Marin Mersenne (1636) as the final color of prismatic light on the red end of the spectrum.
+Gingeolin, a reddish color, was used in 1635 Zinzolin in 1599 was unambiguously described in ’Harmonie universelle by Marin Mersenne (1636) as the final color of prismatic light on the red end of the spectrum.
 The Dictionnaire du tapissier (Weaver's Dictionary) defined zizzolin or zinzolin as a purple garance (rose madder), going back to the inventory of Gabrielle d'Estrées.

 Sesame-based dye, used in India, gives a reddish-brown color.
 In 1615, the zinzolin of the livery worn by Concino Concini's men was compared to the color of blood.